How Sun World theme parks strive to help traditional culture thrive - VnExpress International

 As a result, this is far from a lucrative occupation.
 Many of the artisans have had to find other jobs to make a living as carpenters, mechanics, and other trades.
 As a result, the number of guild members in Dao Thuc village has dwindled over the years.
 There are less than two dozen today.

-With so few opportunities for water puppeteers to find full-time work in Vietnam, one man, Nguyen Van Tam from Quang Ninh Province was thrilled he could actually find full-time work doing what he loves at the Moonlight Water Puppet Theatre in Sun World Halong Complex in Ha Long Town, Quang Ninh.
+With so few opportunities for water puppeteers to find full-time work in Vietnam, one man, Nguyen Van Tam from Quang Ninh Province was thrilled he could actually find full-time work doing what he loves at the Moonlight Water Puppet Theatre in Sun World Halong Complex (Ha Long Town, Quang Ninh Province).

 |